What is Schoenstatt?

 Belonging to Schoenstatt is not just about saying prayers, doing certain activities or attending meetings.
 It is a way of life – it affects one’s whole life and one’s relationships with others.

-Through the Covenant of Love with Mary, the members not only discover more and more the deeper meaning of their baptismal covenant but also are enabled to live this covenant and try to live as God’s instruments in today’s world. the modern world.
+Through the Covenant of Love with Mary, the members not only discover more and more the deeper meaning of their baptismal covenant but also are enabled to live this covenant and try to live as God’s instruments in today’s modern world.

 “Nothing without you, Nothing without us” is a simple expression of this covenant.
 This was the beginning and is the lasting foundation of today’s world-wide Schoenstatt movement.